 To learn more about the SAFETY Act and the types of products, services, and layered security programs that have received protections, visit www.safetyact.gov.

 This event is open to:

-- Organization and corporate and facility security professionals and leaders from the private and public sectors
+- Corporate and facility security professionals from the private and public sectors

 - Supervisory first responders